kfwebmaster/webshop_report/README.md

     - DBD::MariaDB
     - Excel::Grinder
     - Cwd
-    - Dotenv
 - plink
 - pageant

-plink and pageant are installed with Putty
+_installing Putty will also install plink and pageant_

 ### preparation (first time)

-1. rename `.env-sample` to .env and add credentials for the database
+1. copy `.env-sample` to `.env` and add credentials for the database
 2. generate an RSA key and add it to `.ssh\authorized_keys` on the server

 ### generate report (every time)

-1. run pageant and add key
+1. run pageant and add private RSA key
-2. run tunnel.bat to set up an ssh tunnel to the server
+2. run `tunnel.bat` to set up an ssh tunnel to the server
-3. run report.pl to generate report
+3. run `report.pl` to generate report

 ## syntax and examples